steffaru/udacity-trivia-api-project/starter/backend/README.md

    **POST /api/quizzes**

  - General:
 	 - Get one random question determined by the quiz_category and not in the previous_questions array.
 To have one without category, quiz_category need to be 0.
-The response have: success, question, previous_question
+The response have: success value, question selected and previous_question array.
 	 -  `curl -X POST -d '{"previous_questions":[1,2],"quiz_category":1}' -H 'Content-type:application/json' http://localhost:5000/api/quizzes`

 ```